X

 You must give an AppImage executable permission before it can run.

 Another way of giving the file execution permission is from the command line.
-This is not quite as easy but it's also not hard.
+This route is not quite as easy, but it's also not hard.

 Also: How to add the power of DuckDuckGo to your Linux terminal

-To give the file execution permission from the command line, open a terminal window and then change into the Downloads directory with:
+To give the file execution permission from the command line, open a terminal window and change into the Downloads directory using the command:

 cd ~/Downloads